CEINMS/CEINMS/help/manual/xsd/subject.xsd.rst

 - ``emDelay`` the electromechanical delay (:math:`d` in :ref:`introActivationDynamics`)
 - ``percentageChange`` the percentage change in optimal fibre length depending on activation (:math:`\gamma` in :ref:`introContractionDynamics`)
 - ``damping`` the muscle damping coefficient (:math:`d_m` in :ref:`introContractionDynamics`)
+- ``maxContractionVelocity`` the normalised maximum contraction velocity of the fibre
 - four ``curve`` elements, describing the normalized force/length (active and passive), normalized force/velocity, normalized tendon force/strain curves shown in the :ref:`active and passive force curves <forcelengthcurves>`) figure in section :ref:`introContractionDynamics`.
 Each ``curve`` has a name, a list of y-coordinates, and the corresponding x-coordinates that can be interpolated to provide the complete curves.

 mtu